Skip to Main Content

 When you file an insurance claim, an insurance adjuster will get involved to determine the cost of your claim.
 If you have agreed to value your covered items at actual cash value, the adjuster will determine how much it currently would cost to replace your lost or damaged item with a similar item, and then subtract the loss in value due to depreciation from that amount.

-With our flat-screen TV example mentioned above, the check received from the insurance company will be less than the price of a brand new TV.
-The adjuster would calculate the depreciation value based on the TV’s age, condition before the loss, brand, etc. To replace the TV with no cash out of pocket, you may need to look for an older or used model – or even downsize to a different model or type of TV.
+With our flatscreen TV example mentioned above, the check received from the insurance company will be less than the price of a brand-new TV.
+The adjuster would calculate the depreciation value based on the TV’s age, condition before the loss, brand, etc. To replace the TV with no cash out of pocket, you may need to look for an older or used model — or even downsize to a different model or type of TV.

 Actual cash value vs. replacement cost

 Actual cash value and replacement cost are two different ways of valuing items.
-Replacement cost is the cost of replacing something with a brand-new version, while actual cash value is the amount of money needed to fix or replace an existing item, taking into account depreciation due to age or use.
+Replacement cost value is the cost of replacing something with a brand-new version, while actual cash value is the amount of money needed to fix or replace an existing item, taking into account depreciation due to age or use.

 How do I choose between ACV and replacement cost?